perkexchange/woocommerce-paymentgateway/README.md

 * Adds a "KIN" currency to the store
 * Adds a new payment gateway provided by https://perk.exchange

+## Order Flow

+* Customers are redirected to Perk.Exchange to pay for an order using KIN
+* Once the order is paid the user is redirected back to the store
+* The store backend is notified the order was paid.
+The order is marked 'Completed' automatically

 ## Requirements

+1. WooCommerce is installed.
-1. Install the plugin
+2. Latest release of the Perk.Exchange plugin ZIP
-2. Setup your site to use the KIN currency
+3. Your site is setup to use the KIN currency.
+This currency is available after the plugin is installed.
-3. Configure the plugin

 ## Configuration